tuladhar/Python-for-SysAdmin/README.md

 1
 ```

-Setting the shell argument to a true value causes subprocess to spawn a shell process (normally bash), which then runs the command.
+Setting the **shell** argument to a **True** value causes subprocess to spawn a shell process (normally bash), which then runs the command.
 Using a shell means that variables, glob patterns, and other special shell features in the command string are processed before the command is run.

 --